CoolAppCreation/JS-code/README.md

 # JS-code
-Here is code for JS Hous
+Here is code for JS House